verus-lang/verus/source/docs/guide/src/invariants.md

 with `i == n - 1` and then increment `i`, and an invariant must always be true after the loop body executes.

 With this new invariant, Verus no longer reports an error about the postcondition, so we've made progress!
-To be explicit, after the loop terminates, Verus now knows (thanks to our new invariant) that `i <= n`, and from the fact that the loop terminates, it also knows that `i >= n`, so it can conclude that `i == n`, and hence from the invariant that `cur == fib(i as nat)`, it now knows that `cur == fib(n as nat)`.
+To be explicit about the progress we've made, after the loop terminates, Verus now knows (thanks to our new invariant) that `i <= n`, and from the fact that the loop terminates, it also knows that `i >= n`, so it can conclude that `i == n`, and hence from the invariant that `cur == fib(i as nat)`, it now knows that `cur == fib(n as nat)`.

 Unfortunately, Verus is still concerned about arithmetic underflow/overflow, and it also reports a new error, saying that our new invariant about `cur` doesn't hold.
 Let's tackle the underflow/overflow issue first.
-First, We can deduce that the problem is a potential overflow (since we're adding two non-negative numbers).
-Second, We know from our precondition, that `fib(n as nat)` will fit into a `u64`, but to use this information inside the while loop, we need to add it as an invariant too.
+Note that we can deduce that the problem is a potential overflow, since we're adding two non-negative numbers.
+We also know from our precondition that `fib(n as nat)` will fit into a `u64`, but to use this information inside the while loop, we need to add it as an invariant too.
 See the earlier [discussion of loops and invariants](while.md) for why this is the case.
 This still isn't enough,